ClouDesire/docusaurus/docs/deployed.md

 #### Environment variables

-For a complete list of environment variables take a look in the [available environment variables](deployed.md#environment-variables-5) section.
+For a complete list of environment variables take a look in the [available environment variables](deployed.md#environment-variables) section.

 #### SSL support

-Cloudesire manages automatically a **reverse proxy** in front of your application, so you **don’t need to include HTTPS support** in the container, and we also support the great [CloudFlare](https://cloudflare.com/).
+Cloudesire manages automatically a **reverse proxy** in front of your application, so you **don’t need to include HTTPS support** in the container.

 ### Private Repository